ripulio/webmcp-tools/README.md

 # WebMCP Tools

-This repository is the source collection for tools made available by the [WebMCP catalog](https://github.com/ripulio/webmcp-catalog).
+Source collection for tools published to the [WebMCP catalog](https://github.com/ripulio/webmcp-catalog).

+Tools belong to **groups** that provide related functionality.
+Each tool has a metadata file specifying the domains and URL path patterns where it activates.

-## Available Tools
+## Available Groups

-TBD
+- **googledocs** - Tools for browsing and viewing documents in Google Docs

-## Contributing Tools
+## Contributing

-In order to publish tools to the WebMCP catalog, they must be added to this repository.
-They will then automatically be published to the catalog when the next sync occurs.
+In order to publish tools to the WebMCP catalog, they must be added to this repo.

 If you'd like to contribute a tool, please follow these steps: